house-of-abbey/scratch_vhdl/docs/README.md

 7. Reducing the clock speed so that timing closure can be ignored.
 8. Downloading the design to a development board in order to test for real, in a similar style to the interactive test bench used for simulation.

-For example, we can create this Scratch diagram on the left using our VS Code plug-in, and VS Code will generate the VHDL on the right.
+For example, we can create this Scratch diagram using our VS Code plug-in, and VS Code will generate the VHDL shown.

 <div style="column-count:2">
 <img src="./images/logic_gates_scratch.png" width="400" alt="Scratch editor for the logic gates demo">